Home of the Sewalot Site

 Foley & Williams branched into small sewing machines as well as the normal Goodrich large-range at this time.
 William Foley also bought up other patents to do with sewing machines such as the Nicholas A Hull sewing machine tabletop patent.

 The Foley & Williams Pony.
-At only $2.50 it was a great but sadly made of wood so only a handful survive today.
+At only $2.50 it was a great but sadly the cast iron frame sat on a wood base which often broke so only a handful survive today.

-The Foley and Williams Manufacturing Company acquired the Goodrich Sewing Machine Company and may have moved to their premises at Cincinnati, Ohio from 1882 to 1926.
+The Foley and Williams Manufacturing Company working out of the old Goodrich Sewing Machine Company sites ran their premises at Cincinnati, Ohio from 1882 to 1926.
+When the company peeked they were manufacturing over 1,000,000 dollars of machines a year.
+However William Foley also invested heavily in real estate around Chicago.

 1867-1882: H. B. Goodrich, Chicago, Illinois